Ompatel12-doce/Code_Ke_Aashiqz/README.md

 # Snake Game

-This is a console-based Snake Game implemented in C++ (with Object Oriented Programming) .
-The snake moves in a defined boundary, consumes food to grow in size such that the speed decreases on increasing size.
+This is a console-based Snake Game implemented in C++ (with Object Oriented Programming) .The snake moves in a defined boundary, consumes food to grow in size such that the speed decreases on increasing size.
 On encountering collision with the boundary, the game ends.

 ## Features